Australia V West Indies 1st Test Scoreboard - UrduPoint

 Australia V West Indies 1st Test Scoreboard

-Adelaide, (APP - UrduPoint / Pakistan Point News - 17th Jan, 2024) Scoreboard at the close of the first day of the first Test between Australia and the West Indies at the Adelaide Oval on Wednesday:
+Adelaide, (APP - UrduPoint / Pakistan Point News - 18th Jan, 2024) Scoreboard at the close of the second day of the first Test between Australia and the West Indies at the Adelaide Oval on Thursday:

 S. Smith c Greaves b S. Joseph 12